ihmeuw/vivarium_research/docs/source/concept_models/vivarium_sanofi_multiple_myeloma/concept_model.rst

 2.0 Modeling aims and objectives
 ++++++++++++++++++++++++++++++++

-The obejective of this project is to provide Sanofi with a simulation design and implementation solution for a MM clinical registry, we will simulate outcomes rates among different populations to aid in registry design.
-For a population level of scope, we will assess the impact of Isatuximab in the populaiton of intertes at the completion of simulation.
-Estimating the incidence, prevalence, and survival of MM to be overall in the US, and in key sub-populationss listed above, under a business-as-usual treatment scenario and an Isatuximab treatment sceanrio over 5 years.
-The outcomes will be stratified by age, sex, and relavant demographic.
+The objective of this project is to provide Sanofi with a simulation design and implementation solution for a MM clinical registry, we will simulate outcomes rates among different populations to aid in registry design.
+For a population level of scope, we will assess the impact of Isatuximab in the population of interest at the completion of simulation.
+Estimating the incidence, prevalence, and survival of MM to be overall in the US, and in key sub-populations listed above, under a business-as-usual treatment scenario and an Isatuximab treatment scenario over 5 years.
+The outcomes will be stratified by age, sex, and relevant demographic.
 The sub-aim for this project is to create a 'power calculation' of how many patients would need to be in a registry population in order to observe a significant effect of a given magnitude, and how many patients per year out of all patients per year would need to be enrolled over X years in order to reach that target.

 .. _3.0: